Finite Mixtures

 Often a mixture model will be applied to a clustering problem and there might be two data items \(y_i\) and \(y_j\) for which there is a question of whether they arose from the same mixture component.
 If we take \(z_i\) and \(z_j\) to be the component responsibility discrete variables, then the quantity of interest is \(z_i = z_j\), which can be summarized as an event probability \[ \Pr[z_i = z_j \mid y] = \int_{\theta} \frac{\sum_{k=0}^1 p(z_i=k, z_j = k, y_i, y_j \mid \theta)} {\sum_{k=0}^1 \sum_{m=0}^1 p(z_i = k, z_j = m, y_i, y_j \mid \theta)} \, p(\theta \mid y) \, \textsf{d}\theta. \]

 As with other event probabilities, this can be calculated in the generated quantities block either by sampling \(z_i\) and \(z_j\) and using the indicator function on their equality, or by computing the term inside the integral as a generated quantity.
-As with predictive likelihood, working in expectation is more statistically efficient than sampling.
+As with posterior predictive distribute, working in expectation is more statistically efficient than sampling.

 Zero-inflated and hurdle models